TABLE OF CONTENTS

 - Insert the white wire holder back into the hole in the frame.

-Plug in bike
+- Plug in the bike.

-Once all the steps are complete, the rework is done and the bike can be plugged back in and used again.
+- Once all the steps are complete, the rework is done and the bike can be plugged back in and used again.